abaizan/kodoja/README.md

 ## Overview
 There are three main scripts:

-diagnostic_master.py - to classify RNA-seq data
+* kodoja_search.py - to classify RNA-seq data.
-database_master.py - to download viral/host genomes and create new Kraken and Kaiju databases
+* kodoja_build.py - to download viral/host genomes and create new Kraken and Kaiju databases.
-diagnostic_seqRetrive.py
+* kodoja_retrieve.py - pull out sequences of interest from kodoja_search.py results file.

 diagnostic_modules.py and database_modules.py contain the fuctions called by diagnostic_master and database_master.
 .sh files are example script for submission to SGE cluster